 Firecracker cupcakes are one of my favorite festive patriotic recipes to make for a 4th of July party or Memorial Day picnic.
 This is a fun, delicious, easy dessert recipe and great table decorating idea for any patriotic-themed party.

 Disclosure: Affiliate links may appear in this post.
 If you click through and make a purchase, the cost to you is not increased, but I receive a small compensation from the merchant.
 I use the funds to offset the cost of running this website.
 Thank you for your support of It's Yummi!

 Memorial Day is less than 2 weeks away, and summer’s not far behind.
 That’s why we’ve teamed up to give you ideas for your warm weather party activities.
 Each day this week, we’ll bring you a variety of recipes and entertaining ideas.
 Everything from appetizers, main dishes, and desserts, to decor and printables.
 We hope you enjoy all of these wonderful posts!
-You can also follow #KickOffToSummerWeek2014 on Twitter to keep up to date with all of our spectacular ideas and giveaways.

 These firecracker cupcakes will be a hit at your Memorial Day or 4th of July party!
 They're stuffed with Pop Rocks candy for a delicious explosion of fun!

 - blue food coloring

 - Make 8 ounces (1/2 box) of red velvet cake batter according to box directions, adding 1/2 cup sour cream before mixing.
 Be sure to use HALF of the ingredient amounts called for on the box!
 Set bowl aside.

 - Make white cake batter according to directions on box, adding 1/2 cup sour cream before mixing.
 Split cake batter into two equal amounts, adding blue food coloring to one portions until a bright blue color is achieved.